How the other half lives: luxury companies thrive

 Chairman Axel Dumas said he saw no sign of a slowdown in any region, even though the company has raised prices 4% this year.

-"The surprising resilience of European consumers can also be seen in the strong results of luxury brands owner, Louis Vuitton (LVMH.PA), particularly in their fashion and leather goods, such as Fendi and Christian Dior," Rebecca Chesworth, senior equities strategist at investor State Street SPDR ETFs, said.
+"The surprising resilience of European consumers can also be seen in the strong results of luxury brands owner, Louis Vuitton, particularly in their fashion and leather goods, such as Fendi and Christian Dior," Rebecca Chesworth, senior equities strategist at investor State Street SPDR ETFs, said.

 "Consumers enjoying travel reopening have been boosting sales of wines and spirits."